To be able to differentiate pain caused by sinus disease from pain caused by other diseases

 I mention this only to say that it is difficult to confuse this disease with any of the above.
 Trigeminal neuralgia causes an intense, agonising, lancinating pain and is induced by a trigger point.
 It is commoner in the middle and lower face.

-The majority of patient may be diagnosed with sinus pain from their history alone.
+The majority of patient can be diagnosed from their history and examination alone.
 Investigation rarely helps and scanning is usually reserved for when surgery is being planned for sinus disease.

 The non-sinus causes of facial pain are described above.
 The key thing to consider here is whether the patient has sinus disease or not.
 This can be difficult.